Logo Icon

 Definition Percent means "per hundred."
 It is a way to express a number as a fraction of 100.
 25% = 25/100 =0.25

-Percentage Increase/Decrease The change expressed as a percentage relative to the original value.
+Percentage Increase/Decrease The change is expressed as a percentage relative to the original value.
 Increase: 100→ 200 = 20%

 Base Value Identification Always identify the "whole" or base value in a problem.
 If 20% of 500 is spent, the base value is 500.